Warren Hamilton: Career

 Hamilton served in the United States Army from 1989 to 2005, including as a platoon leader and company commander.
-In the 1990's, he attended flight school in Fort Rucker and later flew AH-1 Cobras at Fort Bliss and Fort Carson.
-He also flew scout helicopters in Bosnia.In 2001, he served as an Army exchange pilot to the Marine Corps and reported for duty at Camp Pendelton.
+In the 1990s, he attended flight school in Fort Rucker and later flew AH-1 Cobras at Fort Bliss and Fort Carson.
+He also flew scout helicopters in Bosnia.
+In 2001, he served as an Army exchange pilot to the Marine Corps and reported for duty at Camp Pendelton.
 He was later deployed in Japan, the Philippines, and Iraq.

 After 2005, Hamilton left the Army with the rank of Major and by 2006 had begun work as a defense contractor.
 He flew helicopters in Iraq and Afghanistan as a contractor until 2012.
 In 2010, Hamilton married his wife Sherrie and moved to Oklahoma in 2010.

 Hamilton currently works as the owner and operator of Rocky Point Ranch in McCurtain, Oklahoma.

 Oklahoma Senate

 He was elected to the Oklahoma Senate in November 2020 and assumed office on January 11, 2021.

 Hamilton has been highly critical of the COVID-19 vaccine stating “If you call yourself a Christian and you can square injecting yourself with the remains of murdered people, I’d say you’ve got some self reflection perhaps you need to do.”

 In February 2022, Hamilton filed a bill that prohibits foreign-owned businesses from buying land in Oklahoma.

 In support of the bill he stated "This is America...
 In order to own a piece of it, you should be an American.
 To allow any foreign entity to own a piece of America is treasonous."

-During a debate over a bill banning most abortions in Oklahoma, Hamilton inquired as to why language about ectopic pregnancy was in the bill.
+In 2025, Hamilton introduced a bill that would give the Death Penalty for child rapists.

+Abortion stance

+During a debate over a bill banning most abortions in Oklahoma, Hamilton inquired as to why language about ectopic pregnancy was in the bill, implying that the bill should also ban abortion in that scenario.
+Ectopic pregnancy is "a life-threatening medical emergency in which an embryo is growing outside the uterus."
+In 2024, Dusty Deevers and Hamilton "spoke in favor of stricter laws at a rally organized by the groups Abolitionists Rising and Abolish Abortion Oklahoma at the state Capitol in early February."
+Deevers authored a bill, cosponsored by Hamilton, "classifying abortion as homicide, which allows both doctors and mothers to be prosecuted."
+They could "face up to the death penalty if charged with first-degree murder, though the bill makes exceptions to save the life of the mother and for spontaneous miscarriages."
+It also "allows for wrongful death lawsuits on behalf of fetuses."